 Our analysis is structured in five parts.
-First, we document the pass-through of supply chain constraints to price levels, particularly in manufacturing sectors, consistent with a cost-push channel: product-country pairs facing greater supply constraints exhibit higher CPI growth in the post-pandemic period.
+First, using a stringent fixed effects framework with product-country, country-time, and product-time fixed effects, we document the pass-through of supply chain constraints to price levels, particularly in manufacturing sectors, consistent with a cost-push channel: product-country pairs facing greater supply constraints exhibit higher CPI growth during the COVID-19 pandemic period.
 An instrumental variable (IV) estimation supports a causal interpretation of this finding.
 Specifically, we instrument a market's degree of supply chain disruptions with its firms' pre-COVID reliance on imports from China paired with Chinese province-time level data on lockdown stringency.
 We employ granular energy consumption and price data to isolate-and confirm robustness of-the impact of supply chain frictions on inflation from the impact of the contemporaneous surge in energy costs.

 Second, we show that supply chain constraints feed into broad-based inflation expectations.
 Specifically, we find a positive association between the prevalence of supply chain constraints in a country with both (i) the share of households with elevated inflation expectations in that country, and (ii) individual short-term (one-year-ahead) and long-term household inflation (three-year-ahead) expectations.
-We further substantiate the causal link between supply chain disruptions and rising household inflation expectations by employing again the IV approach that capitalizes on the trade shock induced by China's lockdowns.
+We further substantiate the causal link between supply chain disruptions and rising household inflation expectations using, again, the IV strategy based on the lockdown-induced trade shock.
 The household-time level estimation further shows that households more aware of realized inflation during the initial cost-push phase expect CPI growth to increase more when reported supply chain constraints tighten-and this relationship is particularly pronounced in countries with greater exposure to salient information about supply chain disruptions.
-These findings support both the experience and the news channel of household expectation formations.
+Our results support both the experience and the news channel of household expectation formations.

 Third, we find evidence consistent with elevated household inflation expectations facilitating a generalization of inflation to firms in service sectors-that is, markets not directly exposed to supply chain constraints.
-In particular, we document that in countries with elevated household inflation expectations, products with a high contribution from service sectors exhibit higher relative CPI growth in 2022 compared to similar products in countries with less pronounced inflation expectations.
-To ensure this effect is not driven by demand factors, we employ several controls: (i) we account for potential pent-up demand by controlling for country-level energy costs and the intensity of lockdown measures during the COVID-19 pandemic; (ii) we include product-country-time fixed effects at the 1-digit COICOP level to absorb the impact of broader demand shocks on product categories; and (iii) we control for demand shifts across different product categories using data on final consumption expenditure of households at the product-country-time level.
+In particular, using again our stringent fixed effects framework with product-country, country-time, and product-time fixed effects, we document that in countries with elevated household inflation expectations, products with a higher contribution from service sectors exhibit higher relative CPI growth in 2022 compared to similar products in countries with less pronounced inflation expectations.
+To further ensure this effect is not driven by demand factors, we employ several additional controls: (i) we account for potential pent-up demand by controlling for country-level energy costs and the intensity of lockdown measures during the COVID-19 pandemic; (ii) we include product-country-time fixed effects at the 1-digit COICOP level to absorb the impact of broader demand shocks on product categories; and (iii) we control for demand shifts across different product categories using data on final consumption expenditure of households at the product-country-time level.